sh-usb-console.sh [<device>]

 command=screen # Command for console session.

-status=1 # Return an error status by default.
+status=1 # Return an error by default.

-if [ -z "$2" ]; then # Check no extra parameters exist.
+if [[ -z "$2" ]]; then # Check no extra parameters exist.

-command=$(command -v $command) >/dev/null 2>&1 # Command exists?
+command=$(command -v $command) >/dev/null 2>&1 # Check the comamnd exists.

 if [[ $device =~ ^($devices)$ ]]; then # Is the device 'valid'.